Lee Falkon

-Lee Sima Falkon (לי סימה פלקון; born 7 May 1992) is an Israeli football player who plays as a forward for Maccabi Emek Hefer.
+Lee Sima Falkon (לי סימה פלקון; born 7 May 1992) is an Israeli footballer who plays as a forward for Maccabi Emek Hefer.

 Club career

 ASA Tel Aviv University

 After a few seasons training with Bnot Tiv'on Falkon started playing in the local senior league, where she joined ASA Tel Aviv University as she was attracted to their "eternal losers" tag.
 During her time at ASA Tel Aviv University, the club won 5 Ligat Nashim titles and 3 Israeli Women's Cup wins.
 At the age of 18, after receiving an "elite sportswoman" status from the army, Falkon decided to go to college in Kentucky to further her professional development, but returned to ASA Tel Aviv University when she discovered it wasn't what she expected.

 SC Sand

 After finishing her army service, Falkon was invited to join SC Sand in the 2.
 Frauen-Bundesliga.
 She arrived after recovering from a nine-month injury and had a hard time fitting in, so after a few months she returned to Israel.